jie65535/awesome-balatro/README.md

 - [Pampa Joker Pack](https://batabata3.github.io/balatro-pampa-joker-pack/) - Adds 28 jokers to the game. by [@Matelote](https://github.com/batabata3)
 - [PiJoker](https://github.com/erachlin/PiJoker) - A joker based on Pi. by [@Beeks17](https://github.com/erachlin)
 - [Risk of Jesters](https://dvrp-balatro-mods.pages.dev/risk-of-jesters) - Risk of Rain themed Jokers, Vouchers and more. by `@DVRP`
+- [RNG Butter](https://discord.com/channels/1116389027176787968/1229090507720757390) - A mod that tilts RNG somewhat in player's favour. by `@Kusoro`
 - [ror2funnyitems](https://github.com/ao-u/ror2funnyitems) - Adds the funny items from Risk of Rain 2. by [@aou](https://github.com/ao-u)
 - [SDM_0's Stuff](https://github.com/SDM0/SDM_0-s-Stuff) - Adds more Jokers and Challenges to the game. by [@SDM_0](https://github.com/SDM0)
 - [Seven Sins](https://github.com/AlexDavies8/balatro-mods) - A pack of Jokers based on the Seven Deadly Sins including 3 new challenges. by [@AlexDavies8](https://github.com/AlexDavies8)
+- [Snow's Mods](https://rattlingsnow353.github.io/Snow-s-Mods/) - This is a Theme(s) mod that adds mult varying things to the game, There is currently (1 Theme). by [@RattlingSnow353](https://github.com/RattlingSnow353)
+- [Super Balatrio Bros](https://github.com/DPS2004/Super-Balatrio-Bros) | [discord](https://discord.com/channels/1116389027176787968/1230341696957448222) - The entirety of Super Mario Bros. for the NES, now playable inside Balatro! by [@DPS2004](https://github.com/DPS2004)
+- [Tag Team](https://github.com/Snoresville/balatro-double-tag-joker) - This mod features one (1) custom Joker. by [@Snoresville](https://github.com/Snoresville)
+- [The Blunt](https://github.com/Snoresville/balatro-blunt-joker) - This mod features one (1) custom Joker. by [@Snoresville](https://github.com/Snoresville)
-- [Themed Jokers](https://github.com/BlizzowX/Balatro---Themed-Jokers) - A bunch of themed Jokers. *WIP*. by [@Blizzow](https://github.com/BlizzowX)
+- [Themed Jokers](https://github.com/BlizzowX/Balatro---Themed-Jokers) - A bunch of themed Jokers. by [@Blizzow](https://github.com/BlizzowX)

 ### Seals
 - [Black Seal](https://www.nexusmods.com/balatro/mods/9/) - Adds a Black Seal to the game. by [@infarctus](https://github.com/Infarcactus)
+- [Dice Seals](https://github.com/Flounderlul/Dice-seals) - adds seals that mess with probability. by [@Flounder](https://github.com/Flounderlul)
 - [Green Seal](https://github.com/AxBolduc/GreenSeal) - Add a green seal which will increase the hand size for a given round by 1 when discarded.
 A card with the green seal will also apply a X0.75 mult if the card is scored. by [@AxBolduc](https://github.com/AxBolduc)
 - [Silver Seal](https://github.com/mwithington/SilverSeal) - A mod for Baltro that adds in a silver seal which will apply a random edition to the card.
 Once the card is played a second time a new edition will be applied.
-The edition will only count after you have played the card atleast once. [@mwithington](https://github.com/mwithington), `@AxBolduc`
+The edition will only count after you have played the card atleast once. [@mwithington](https://github.com/mwithington), [@AxBolduc](https://github.com/AxBolduc)

 ### Suits
+- [Balatrostruck](https://github.com/AutumnMood924/Balatrostruck) - adds 12 aspects from homestuck as suits with sin jokers. by [@AutumnMood](https://github.com/AutumnMood924)
 - [Hanafuda Hybrid](https://github.com/tvroonhove/HanafudaHybridMod) - Turns the regular set of playing cards into hybrid hanafuda cards, and adjusts their base chip value accordingly. by [@Shirou97](https://github.com/tvroonhove)
 - [InkAndColor](https://github.com/RattlingSnow353/InkAndColor) - This mod is based on sixsuits(check them out), Adds two new suits: Ink & Color. by [@RattlingSnow353](https://github.com/RattlingSnow353)
 - [Musical Suit](https://github.com/itayfeder/MusicalSuit) - Adds a new suit (Notes ♪). with new jokers, tarot, and blind. by [@itayfeder](https://github.com/itayfeder)